Wednesday, October 17, 2018

 We provide downloadable walking maps for the whole the borough.
 There are also self-guided routes available for you to enjoy at your own pace.

-Visit the Local Motion walking pages [external link] for more information.
+Visit our walking pages [external link] for more information.

 The charity Groundwork works with Darlington to run a number of ad hoc easy walks in and around Darlington, which are particularly suited for families.
 Keep up to date on the activities in Darlington on the Groundworks Facebook page [external link].

 Darlington Doorstep Walks is part of the national Walking for Health programme.
 It provides regular guided group walks for people wanting to increase their levels of activity safely and socially.
 Visit the Walking for Heath website [external link] for details of where they walk and when.

 Living Streets is the UK charity for everyday walking.
 For details about their projects and a chance to join ‘the walking nation’ visit the Living Streets website [external link].